 Clay is a graduate from Rutgers University, Phi Beta Kappa, with a B.A. in English and African-American Studies.Clay has provided commentary for television networks such as MTV, HLN, ABC, MSNBC, BET and FOX.He has contributed to numerous print and online publications such asThe Advocate, Huffington Post, The Root and Gawker.
 He has interviewed various celebrities, includingClive Davis,Whoopi Goldberg,Kathy Griffin,Beyoncé Knowles, Denzel Washington, Wes Craven, Hilary Swank, Rihanna, Nicki Minaj, Janet Jackson, Queen Latifah, Jennifer Hudson, Jodie Foster, 50 Cent, T.I., Jada Pinkett-Smith, Chris Rock, Tyler Perry, Kevin Hart, Diana Rossand others.

-On the speaking circuit, Clay spoke at Newark’s Academy Street Firehouse (an organization for youth who are directly or indirectly affected by HIV/AIDS) on goal settings, the City College of New York on African-American film, New York University (NYU) for their 7th Annual Martin Luther King, Jr. Celebration Week and at the University of Miami in honor of their 50th anniversary of desegregation and the launch of an LGBT studies minor.
+On the speaking circuit, Clay spoke at Newark’s Academy Street Firehouse (an organization for youth who are directly or indirectly affected by HIV/AIDS), the City College, New York University (NYU), University of Miami and others.
 In addition, he has been a panelist for several events at NYU, ranging from diversity in the work place to LGBT issues.
-Clay was also a featured panelist at the NABJ (National Association of Black Journalists) 36th Annual Convention.